carcinocron/kpbb/README.md

 sh/watch_test
 ```

 There is a `gitlab-ci.yml`, so if you upload this to gitlab I don't know if it will run the tests automatically.
+The codebase was written using TDD (test driven design) so the coverage will be very high.

 ## Compiling